antonsemjin/triangle-challenge/README.md

 # triangle-challenge
-A tiny project that takes the lengths of a triangle and returns, which kind of triangle it is.
+A tiny project that takes the lengths of a triangle's sides and returns, which kind of triangle it is.